 Communicate delivery times.
 When customers are unsure whether a package is still on the way to them, they may worry it is not coming or forget they ordered it when it does arrive.
 If your products are made to order, communicate in advance that there may be a wait before the item arrives.
 In addition to this, consider letting a customer know when an order is being prepared or filled and when it has shipped.
 This will give them a better expectation of when it will arrive.

 Clearly mark out-of-stock items.
 Help manage customer expectations if a popular item is out of stock.
-Offer to notify them when it is in stock or mark clearly how long the wait might be.
+Offer to notify them when it is in stock or clearly mark how long the wait might be.
 If customers check out a preorder or out-of-stock item that takes longer to ship, they may expect it to arrive sooner than it does.
 Consider using an inventory management software to keep track of items so you can manage supply and demand better.

 Set clear expectations for refunds or returns.
 A customer might chargeback if they don’t realize an item is a final sale or understand how to return the purchased item.
 Include information about your refund and return policy where possible in emails, on sales receipts, online, and in-store.